Purchase any WEBINAR and get

 Adding stay interviews to your engagement and strategies can help your organization retain critical employees.
 It's the single best tool you can give managers.

-She brings an expertise in social and emotional intelligence; executive and team leadership; employee engagement and innovation; personal and organization change management.
+She has expertise in strategy and alignment; executive and team leadership development; social and emotional intelligence; employee engagement and innovation; career and organization change management; employee relations and talent management.

 ComplianceIQ is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CPSM or SHRM-SCPSM.
 This program is valid for [1] PDCs for the SHRM-CPSM or SHRM-SCPSM.
 For more information about certification or recertification, please visit www.shrmcertification.org.